PureStorage-OpenConnect/vertica/vertica-poc/README.md

 # Vertica PoC
-This repository hosts code for quickly building out Vertica PoC environments for demos and tests.
+This directory hosts code for quickly building out Vertica PoC environments for demos and tests.
 The focus is on Vertica Eon mode, with the S3 communal storage placed on Pure Storage FlashBlade.

 -   The core of the work is done by Ansible from the Management Console instance/host.
 Ansible isn't necessary on the laptop or bastion host used to access the PoC environment (but may be helpful for setup and troubleshooting).
 -   The playbooks and notes assume CentOS7 or Amazon Linux 2 for the hosts used to create and run the Vertica cluster.